ziotom78/raytracing_course/language-comparison.md

 -   The sharp sign `#` can be seen as two `++` one atop the other, suggesting that C\# is an improvement over C++;
 -   In anglophone countries, C\# is the note immediately above C.
--   «Sharp» can be used as a synonym for «cool», «fashionable», etc.
+-   «Sharp» can be used as a synonym for «cool», «smart», etc.

 Unlike C++, C\# adopts a OOP-centered approach.
 It does not aim to be 100% compatible with C++, which has enabled its designers to get rid